isabella232/experience-manager-headless-adaptive-forms.en/help/create-and-publish-a-headless-form.md

--->

 ## Use a custom form with sample Headless Forms app

-You can configure the app to fetch a Headless Adaptive Form from an AEM Forms Server or replace the sample Headless Adaptive Form included with the app to a custom Headless Adaptive Form.
-By default, the app is configured to use the sample Headless Adaptive Form included with the app.
-You can get some sample/custom Headless Adaptive Form JSON from [Storybook](https://opensource.adobe.com/aem-forms-af-runtime/storybook/?path=/story/reference-examples--contact).
+You can configure the app to fetch a Headless adaptive form from an AEM Forms Server or replace the sample Headless adaptive form included with the app to a custom Headless adaptive form.
+By default, the app is configured to use the sample Headless adaptive form included with the app.
+You can get some sample/custom Headless adaptive form JSON from [Storybook](https://opensource.adobe.com/aem-forms-af-runtime/storybook/?path=/story/reference-examples--contact).
 Use the **Raw** option on Storybook to view JSON structure of the form.

 ![](/help/assets/storybook-example.png)

-### Replace the sample Headless Adaptive Form included with the app to a custom Headless Adaptive Form
+### Replace the sample Headless adaptive form included with the app to a custom Headless adaptive form

 1. Open the  /aem-headless-forms-app-starter/form-definations/form-model.json file for editing.
-1. Replace the content of the **afModelDefinition** property with your custom Headless Adaptive Form.
+1. Replace the content of the **afModelDefinition** property with your custom Headless adaptive form.
 For example, when you use the [Contact](https://opensource.adobe.com/aem-forms-af-runtime/storybook/?path=/story/reference-examples--contact) form the final content of the file look like the following:

     ``` JSON